 The Company has consistently demonstrated the effectiveness of its value-creation model through disciplined origination of attractive opportunities, active asset management, and the successful execution of exit strategies.
 The realisation of Valorem in January 2025, delivering a gross IRR of 21% and a gross money multiple of 3.6x, is a good illustration of the Company's ability to unlock significant value for shareholders.
-Further details on this investment can be found on pages 10 and 11.
+Further details on this investment can be found below.
 The proceeds received from this realisation supported a material reduction in net debt for the Company.